open-telemetry/oteps/text/metrics/0156-counter-gauge-model.md

 their semantics, the interpretive outcome of adding an attribute for Counter and Gauge instruments is different.

-With Counter instruments, a new attribute can be introduced along with additional measurements to subdivide the thing being counted.
+With Counter instruments, a new attribute can be introduced with additional measurements to subdivide a variable count.

-With Gauge instruments, a new attribute can be introduced along with additional measurements to convey multiple observations of the same variable.
+With Gauge instruments, a new attribute can be introduced with additional measurements to make multiple observations of a variable.

-The OpenTelemetry Metrics API has introduced a new kind of instrument, the UpDownCounter, that behaves like a Counter, meaning that attributes subdivide the thing being counted, but are interpreted like a Gauge, meaning that users are most interested in the total sum, not the rate of change.
+The OpenTelemetry Metrics API introduces a new kind of instrument, the UpDownCounter, that behaves like a Counter, meaning that attributes subdivide the variable being counted, but their primary interpretation is like that of a Gauge.

 ## Background

-OpenTelemetry has a founding principal that the interface (API) should be decoupled from the implementation (SDK), thus the Metrics project set out to give meaning to Metric API events.
+OpenTelemetry has a founding principal that the interface (API) should be decoupled from the implementation (SDK), thus the Metrics project set out to define the meaning of metrics API events.

-OpenTelemetry uses the term temporality to describe how aggregations are accumulated across time, whether they are reset to zero with each interval ("delta") or accumulated over a sequence of intervals ("cumulative").
-Both temporality forms are considered important, as they offer a useful tradeoff between cost and reliability.
+OpenTelemetry uses the term _temporality_ to describe how aggregations are accumulated across time, whether they are reset to zero with each interval (_delta_) or accumulated over a sequence of intervals (_cumulative_).
+Both forms of temporality are considered important, as they offer a useful tradeoff between cost and reliability.
 The data model specifies that a change of temporality does not change meaning.

 OpenTelemetry recognizes both synchronous and asynchronous APIs are useful for reporting metrics, and each has unique advantages.
 When